 Find out what happened to the ducks after the first training course?

-Ask each participant to come to the front and tell a “story” about what happened to his/her ducks.
+Ask each participant to come to the front and tell a “story” about what happened to their ducks.
 Use the list of questions below to help to get the stories from the participants:

 How many breeding female Muskovi ducks do you look after?